Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 ### 6.4 Cluster Culling at 4×4 Granularity

 After placement, the tile cull pass decides which *tiles* are visible (frustum + Hi-Z max-depth test against the tile AABB dilated by `max_height + wpo_extent`).
-Then the **cluster cull** pass refines this to 4×4 blade clusters — 16 blades grouped into one visibility unit and one LOD classification unit.
+The **cluster cull** pass then refines this to 4×4 blade clusters.
+Sixteen blades are grouped into one visibility unit and one LOD classification unit.

 Each cluster lane:

 1. **Frustum test** against the cluster's bounding sphere (expanded by blade height).
 2. **Hi-Z max-depth test** — same conservative test `vg_cull.wgsl` uses, including the `hiz_valid` frame-0 guard.
-3. **LOD classification** — distance from camera selects L0, L1, L2 or L3; within the LOD transition band, both representations draw and a stochastic cross-fade selects.
+3. **LOD classification** — distance from camera selects L0, L1, L2 or L3.
+Within the LOD transition band, both representations draw and a stochastic cross-fade selects.

-Survivors are appended via `atomicAdd` into four per-LOD `visible_blades` buffers (this is the one place in the entire pipeline where atomic appends are acceptable, because the output is a *bag of indices* used only for drawing — ordering does not affect correctness or reproducibility).
+Survivors are appended via `atomicAdd` into four per-LOD `visible_blades` buffers.
+This is the one place in the pipeline where atomic appends are acceptable.
+The output is a *bag of indices* used only for drawing.
+Ordering does not affect correctness or reproducibility.

 ### 6.5 LOD Ladder Table